alexgorunescu97/rock-paper-scissors/README.md

 # rock-paper-scissors

-A simple rock paper scissors game done with javascript, html and css.
+A simple rock paper scissors game done with JavaScript, HTML and CSS.